akhilrao/akhilrao.github.io/_posts/2016-07-16-lasso-ols-sim-1.md

 I've been thinking about LASSO a lot over the last few months.
 I first heard about [LASSO over at Gelman's blog](http://andrewgelman.com/?s=LASSO) a few years ago (I can't remember the exact post), but didn't follow most of the discussion or spend much time trying.
 I didn't really understand what the fuss was about until last semester, when my econometrics professor showed me some papers in spatial econometrics using LASSO ([this one by Elena Manresa](http://www.cireqmontreal.com/wp-content/uploads/2015/02/manresa.pdf) and [this one by Cliff Lam and Pedro Souza](http://stats.lse.ac.uk/lam/RSPT.pdf) ).
 I've been going through those posts again since then, and regularized regressions are now the coolest thing to me since the HydroFlask.

 I visited some relatives in northwest Karnataka with my dad last week with limited internet/distractions, and finally threw together a LASSO simulation I've been thinking about.
-My goal was to see how LASSO performs compared to OLS at recovering parameter estimates.
-I don't have any new results here; everything here has been derived or discussed in greater detail somewhere else.
-This post is to convince myself of some of LASSO's properties relative to OLS without doing derivations, to get familiar with the `glmnet` package, and to procrastinate on other research I should be doing.
+My goal was to see how LASSO's parameter estimation compares to OLS's.
+I don't have any new results; everything here has been derived or discussed in greater detail somewhere else.
+This post is to convince myself of some of LASSO's properties relative to OLS without doing derivations, to get familiar with the `glmnet` package, and to procrastinate on other work I should be doing.

 ## What is the LASSO?

-The basic idea with OLS is to estimate the model $$ Y = X \beta + \epsilon $$ by solving
+The idea with OLS is to estimate the model $$ Y = X \beta + \epsilon $$ by solving

 $$ \min_{\beta} (Y - X \beta)^2 $$